gourabb8273/python-snake-ladder-game/README.md

 - **OOPs Principles:**
   - Object-Oriented Programming principles are followed for a structured and modular codebase.

+- **Encapsulation with Protected Variables:**
+  - Protected variables (prefixed with a single underscore) are used within the classes to encapsulate internal state.

 - **Game Moves Recording:**
   - All game moves are recorded in a text file.